Hydrospheredata/hydro-serving/docs/src/main/paradox/getting-started/index.md

 @@@

-In this page you will articles that will help you to get started with the Hydrosphere platform.
+On this page you will find articles that will help you to get started with the Hydrosphere platform.

 @@toc { depth=1 }